 His 2015 album To Pimp a Butterfly stretched the genre even further with elements of funk, soul, and spoken word.
-In 2017, he won a Pulitzer Prize For Music with Damn.
+It contained “Alright,” which won two Grammys—Best Rap Performance and Best Rap Song.

-He has won awards from the Grammys, American Music Awards, Billboard, and many other honors for his groundbreaking and unprecedented music, which he continues to produce now.
+Lamar has won awards from American Music Awards, Billboard, and many other honors for his groundbreaking and unprecedented music, which he continues to produce now.